 You do always have to have at least one Home Screen page, however.

 Moving apps from the Home Screen to the App Library

 Where the App Library is really helpful is that it allows you to hide those apps that you don’t use that often, but want to keep on your phone.

 If you plan to keep a number of Home Screen pages rather than deleting the app completely from your iPhone, you can move it to the App Library so it doesn't show on a Home Screen.

 To do this, long hold on the Home Screen to force the apps to "jiggle" and then press on the "-" icon as if you were deleting the app.
 But instead of tapping on the "Delete App" instruction, tap on "Move to App Library" instead.

 The App will be removed from the Home Screen page, but not deleted from your iPhone.

 Where do newly downloaded Apps go?

-After installing iOS 14 you’ll notice that the first app you download afterwards won’t appear on the Home as they’ve always done.
+When running iOS 14 or later, you'll notice that the first app you download afterwards won't appear on the Home screen as they've always done previously.

 That's because newly downloaded apps don't appear on the Home Screen anymore, but instead appear in the Recently Downloaded folder in the App Library instead.